Least Volume Analysis: Introduction

 \section{Introduction}

 Learning data representation is crucial to machine learning~\citep{bengio2013representation}.
 On one hand, a good representation can distill the primary features from the data samples, thus enhancing downstream tasks such as classification~\citep{krizhevsky2017imagenet, simonyan2014very, he2016deep}.
-On the other hand, when the data representation lies in a low dimensional latent space $Z$ and can be mapped backward to the data samples via some decoder $g$, we can considerably facilitate generative tasks by training generative models in $Z$~\citep{ramesh2021zero, rombach2022high}.
+On the other hand, when the data representation lies in a low-dimensional latent space $Z$ and can be mapped backward to the data samples via some decoder $g$, we can considerably facilitate generative tasks by training generative models in $Z$~\citep{ramesh2021zero, rombach2022high}.

-But what makes a data representation\textemdash\ie, $\mathcal{Z} = e(\mathcal{X})\subset Z$ of a dataset $\mathcal{X}$\textemdash good?
-Often, a low dimensional $Z$ is preferred.
-It is frequently hypothesized that a real world dataset $\mathcal{X}$ in high dimensional data space $X$ only resides on a low dimensional manifold~\citep{fefferman2016testing} (or at least most part of $\mathcal{X}$ is locally Euclidean of low dimension), hence due to the rank theorem~\citep{lee2012smooth}, $\mathcal{X}$'s low dimensionality will be inherited by its latent set $\mathcal{Z}$ through an at least piecewise smooth and constant rank encoder $e$ (\ie, $\mathcal{Z}$ is low dimensional even if $Z$ is high dimensional).
+But what makes a data representation\textemdash\ie, $\gZ \coloneqq e(\gX)\subset Z$ of a dataset $\gX$\textemdash good?
+Often, a low-dimensional $Z$ is preferred.
+It is frequently hypothesized that a real world dataset $\gX$ in high-dimensional data space $X$ only resides on a low-dimensional manifold~\citep{fefferman2016testing} (or at least most part of $\gX$ is locally Euclidean of low dimension).
+Formally speaking, we make the following definition and assumption about a dataset $\gX$: \begin{definition}[Dataset] Let $\sP_r$ be the \emph{probability measure of a data distribution} in a data space $X$.
+We reserve the term \emph{dataset} (without any modifier) for the set $\gX$ of all valid data points that can be drawn from $\sP_r$, which satisfies $\closure{\gX} = \supp\sP_r$. \end{definition} \begin{assumption}[Smooth Manifold Hypothesis] A dataset $\gX$ is a countable union of \emph{embedded submanifolds} $\gX^{i}$ with or without boundary in a smooth manifold data space $X$, \ie, ${\gX = \bigcup_i\gX^i\subseteq X}$. \end{assumption} If $\gX$ satisfies Assumption~\ref{asp:smooth_manifold}, then due to the \emph{rank theorem}~\cite[Theorem~4.12]{lee2012smooth}, $\gX$'s low-dimensionality will be inherited by its latent set $\gZ$ through an at least piecewise smooth and constant rank encoder $e$, which means that $\gZ$ is low-dimensional even if $Z$ is high-dimensional.